Heat flow of harmonic maps into CAT($0$)-spaces: Acknowledgements

 \section{Acknowledgements}

 F. Lin is partially supported by NSF DMS 2247773.
-A. Segatti acknowledges support from PRIN 2022 (Project no. 2022J4FYNJ), funded by MUR, Italy, and the European Union -- Next Generation EU, Mission 4 Component 1 CUP F53D23002760006.
+A. Segatti is partially supported by PRIN 2022 (Project no. 2022J4FYNJ), funded by MUR, Italy, and the European Union -- Next Generation EU, Mission 4 Component 1 CUP F53D23002760006 and by GNAMPA-INdAM.
 Y. Sire is partially supported by NSF DMS 2154219.
 C. Wang is partially supported by NSF DMS 2453789 and Simons Travel Grant TSM-00007723.

-{\bf Added in Proof}: After this paper has been completed, X. P. Zhu very recently informed the first author of their preprint \cite{ZhangZhu2026}, where they obtained the Lipschitz regularity by different methods.
+{\bf Added in Proof}: After this paper has been completed, X. P. Zhu very recently informed the first author of their preprint \cite{ZhangZhu2026}, where they obtained the Lipschitz regularity in both $x$ and $t$ by a different method {similar to that from their previous work \cite{zhang-zhu}.
+Shortly after, Lin and Wang found an alternate new proof of the same regularity result in \cite{LinWang2026} by extending the Korevaar-Schoen techniques to the heat flows into CAT(0)-spaces}.